Bootstrapping the Kubernetes Control Plane

 Configure the Kubernetes Scheduler

-for instance in controller-0 controller-1 controller-2; do
+for instance in master-0 master-1 master-2; do

 lxc file push kube-scheduler.kubeconfig ${instance}/var/lib/kubernetes/

-lxc file push kube-scheduler.service ${instance}/etc/systemd/system/
+lxc file push units/kube-scheduler.service ${instance}/etc/systemd/system/

-lxc file push kube-scheduler.yaml ${instance}/etc/kubernetes/config/
+lxc file push configs/kube-scheduler.yaml ${instance}/etc/kubernetes/config/

 done

-Start the Controller Services
+Start the Master Services

 {

-for instance in controller-0 controller-1 controller-2; do
+for instance in master-0 master-1 master-2; do

 lxc exec ${instance} -- systemctl daemon-reload